Newcastle Crashes The Super Bowl Again, But Is Ambush Marketing A Good Strategy?

 “Social is increasingly becoming the front line of ambushing because it’s very difficult to control and monitor, so what we’re starting to see is rival brands and companies using [social in] innovative ways…,” Chadwick said.

-According to Chadwick, there is a small village in France called London that hosts an annual sporting competition, which Paddy Power sponsored in 2012.
+According to Chadwick, there is a small village in France called London that hosts an annual sporting competition, which Paddy Power sponsored.